forestgrape/coronavirus/index.md

 * The initial animal to human of  Sars-Cov-2 occurred in a setting of cold outside temperature and therefore dry indoor air, namely likely in the Wuhan Sea Food market.
 Pictures of the market suggest that the market is partly indoor and therefore likely heated.
 Similar transmission settings from animal to human have been likely the case for Sars-Cov-1 [citation to be added] and MERS (probably indoor camel riding arena) animal to human jumps.

-### Adapted Protections measures //work in progress
+### Adapted Protections Measures
+Supposing, as argued above, that the main transmission of Sars-Cov-2 is either aerosol or dry form, which is NOT yet confirmed.

+When avoiding the influenza aerosol spread is avoiding somebody’s reek of alcohol, then in the dry form model, this corresponds to avoiding a smoker's smoke.
+The latter is much more difficult since smoke remains in the air for much longer and can diffuse to other rooms.
+Just smelling would be the theoretical possibility of an infection.
+But for the odds to be in two digits percentages, one needs likely to be that close to a person that the cloths would be smelling.

-As mentioned a good metaphor is avoiding a smoker's smoke or filtering out the soot.
-So the right indoor ventilation and indoor wearing a mask is key.
+This yields either avoiding Sars-Cov-2 containing smoke entirely or filtering out most particulates above 200 nm (probably above 1000 nm is enough).
+Keeping the metaphor in mind that the right indoor ventilation and indoor wearing a mask is key.

 ### References
 Remark: Sometimes reviews or remarks in introductions are cited which reference further to the original work.
 References are grouped by topic.
 In the case where several topics apply, one has been choosen.